blynkkk/docs/getting-started/activating-devices/blynk-edgent-wifi-provisioning.md

 1. Select **Blynk.Edgent > Edgent\_ESP32**

 {% hint style="warning" %}
-In the sketch variables `BLYNK_TEMPLATE_ID` and `BLYNK_DEVICE_NAME` are empty.
-They should be filled in with the values from your template.
+In the sketch variables `BLYNK_TEMPLATE_ID` and `BLYNK_TEMPLATE_NAME` are empty.
+They must be filled in with the values from your template.
 Read below on where to find them.
 {% endhint %}

 1. Log in to your [Blynk.Console](https://blynk.cloud/) developer account &#x20;